Dontpingforgank/Dontpingforgank/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on self teaching
+- 🔭 I’m currently working on self improvment
 - 🌱 I’m currently learning Go
 - ⚡ Fun fact: I'll let you know when i have one🫠